ADEGA PONTE DA BOGA, Spain

-Deep in Galicia’s Ribeira Sacra region, on the banks of the River Sil, Adega Ponte da Boga nestles amongst precipitous and ancient terraced slopes.
+Deep in Galicia’s famed Ribeira Sacra region, on the banks of the Sil river, Adega Ponte da Boga nestles amongst the ancient and precipitous terraced slopes.

-At harvest time, workers descend as if on a pilgrimage to pick the fruit from these steep, narrow terraces.
-Delicate hands and nimble feet ensure the grapes are passed up the slopes to the winery to begin the next stage of their journey.
-From vines, often in excess of 100 years old, come fresh elegant expressions of Albarino, Godello, Mencia and rare Merenzao and Blanco Lexítimo.
-Cooled by the bracing Atlantic air and basking in the warmth of Galician’s sunlight these precariously placed vines produce wines of authenticity and heritage.
+At harvest time, workers descend as if on a pilgrimage to pick the fruit from these steep, narrow terraces; delicate hands and nimble feet ensure that the grapes are passed up the slopes to begin the next stage of their journey.
+From vines that are often in excess of 100 years old come fresh, elegant expressions of Albarino, Godello and Mencía along with the Merenzao and Blanco Lexítimo.
+Cooled by the bracing Atlantic air and basking in the warmth of the Galician sun these precariously placed vines produce wines of authenticity and heritage.

 Viticulture